aorliche/DynamicDict/README.md

-# DynamicFC
+# DynamicDict
-Dynamic rank-1 dictionary estimation for FC and EC
+Dynamic rank-1 dictionary estimation for fMRI FC and EC